On Improving Adversarial Transferability of Vision Transformers: Introduction

 Adversarial attacks pose a major hindrance to the successful deployment of deep neural networks in real-world applications.
 Recent success of ViTs means that adversarial properties of ViT models also become an important research topic.
-A few recent works explore adversarial robustness of ViTs \cite{Shao2021OnTA, Mahmood2021OnTR, Bhojanapalli2021UnderstandingRO} in different attack settings.
-Surprisingly, these works show that large ViT models exhibit lower transferability in black-box attack setting, despite their higher parameter capacity, stronger performance on clean images, and better generalization \cite{Shao2021OnTA, Mahmood2021OnTR}.
+A few recent works explore adversarial robustness of ViTs \citep{Shao2021OnTA, Mahmood2021OnTR, Bhojanapalli2021UnderstandingRO} in different attack settings.
+Surprisingly, these works show that large ViT models exhibit lower transferability in black-box attack setting, despite their higher parameter capacity, stronger performance on clean images, and better generalization \citep{Shao2021OnTA, Mahmood2021OnTR}.
 This finding seems to indicate that as ViT performance improves, its adversarial feature space gets weaker.
-In this work, we investigate whether the weak transferability of adversarial patterns from high-performing ViT models, as reported in recent works \cite{Shao2021OnTA, Mahmood2021OnTR, Bhojanapalli2021UnderstandingRO}, is a result of weak features or a weak attack.
-To this end, we introduce a highly transferable attack approach that shows the latter to be the case.
+In this work, we investigate whether the weak transferability of adversarial patterns from high-performing ViT models, as reported in recent works \citep{Shao2021OnTA, Mahmood2021OnTR, Bhojanapalli2021UnderstandingRO}, is a result of weak features or a weak attack.
+To this end, we introduce a highly transferable attack approach that augments the current adversarial attacks and increase their transferability from ViTs to the unknown models.
 Our proposed transferable attack leverages two key concepts, multiple discriminative pathways and token refinement, which exploit unique characteristics of ViT models.